New York, NY—July 15, 2014

 “It is a tremendous honor for me to be part of a hospital that offers extraordinary care for patients who are eager to return to their active lives,” said Todd J. Albert, M.D., the new surgeon-in-chief and medical director of Hospital for Special Surgery.
 “Our laser-like focus on musculoskeletal medicine ensures an exceptional patient experience and the best outcomes for whatever procedure or treatment patients may receive.
 Our challenge now is to continue to build on this success and recognition and continue to find new ways to improve the lives of our patients every day.”

-Major professional sports team organizations continue to choose physicians from Hospital for Special Surgery's Sports Medicine and Shoulder Service as a Center of Excellence and to oversee care in official capacities.
+Major professional sports team organizations continue to choose physicians from Hospital for Special Surgery's Sports Medicine Service as a Center of Excellence and to oversee care in official capacities.
 These include the Fédération Internationale de Football Association (FIFA), New York Giants, New York Mets, New York Knicks, New York Liberty Basketball and New York Red Bulls Soccer.
 HSS is also designated as the first National Medical Center of the United States Olympic Committee’s (USOC) National Medical Network.

 About U.S. News & World Report's "America's Best Hospitals"